Family Resources for Managing Life with Dementia During COVID-19

 - CDC: COVID19 Guidance for Cancer Patients and Survivors

-- NEW: Meet My Loved One — Form families can use to provide information about what matters most to their loved one
+- Meet My Loved One — Form families can use to provide information about what matters most to their loved one

 - Veterans Affairs Response to COVID-19 – overview of resources and veteran case count